 At this juncture, the solar cells are coated with a layer of Phosphorus.
-Considering that the cells were already covered with Boron during the production of ingots, they develop the P-N junction that is the USP of solar panels.
+Considering that the cells were already covered with Boron during the production of ingots, they developed the P-N junction, the USP of solar panels.

 Step 5: Formation of Panels

-Solar cells undergo complete soldering, post which they get interlinked through connectors.
-A glass layer is placed on the side facing the sun, while a backsheet is placed on the opposite side.
+Solar cells undergo complete soldering, after which they get interlinked through connectors.
+A glass layer is placed on the side facing the sun, while a back sheet is on the opposite side.

 A junction box is installed, and all the parts are arranged inside the frame.
-Finally, the frame is mounted on the household’s roof-top with mounting clamps.
+Finally, mounting clamps mount the frame on the household’s rooftop.

 Step 6: Final Steps

 The assembled solar panels are tested against industry standards to ensure their efficiency.
-Their performance is monitored for parameters like power output, voltage, tolerance and current.
+Their performance is monitored for power output, voltage, tolerance and current.

-The solar panels that fulfil the performance criteria are cleaned and inspected one last time before shipping.
+The solar panels that fulfil the performance criteria are cleaned and inspected before shipping.

 Why is Silicon Important in Solar Panels?